Queensland borders: 1838 Royal Geographical Society proposal

-1846 The colony of North Australia
+1846 colony of North Australia

-The loss of the American Colonies due to the American War of Independence (1775–83) forced the British Government to find another place to send its convicted felons.
+The loss of the American Colonies due to the American War of Independence (1775–1783) forced the British Government to find another place to send its convicted felons.
 Its most recent acquisition (1770) New Holland (now Australia) was chosen and the first penal settlement established at Port Jackson in 1788 by Captain Arthur Phillip.
 Other settlements soon followed, Norfolk Island, Van Diemen's Land (now Tasmania), Port Macquarie and in 1824 Moreton Bay.

 In 1840 the transportation of convicts to New South Wales ceased although Van Diemen's Land continued to receive large numbers of convicts.
 When William Ewart Gladstone became Secretary of State for the Colonies in 1845, he was confronted with the problem of the large numbers of pardoned convicts roaming around Van Diemen's Land unable to find work.
-Rather than revive transportation to New South Wales (which he knew would be very unpopular) he decided to create a new colony in the northern part of New South Wales.
-To this new colony he proposed to send the pardoned convicts of Van Diemen's Land and he hoped that in time they could form the backbone of a new vibrant free colony.
+Rather than revive transportation to New South Wales, which he knew would be very unpopular, he decided to create a new colony in the northern part of New South Wales.
+To this new colony he proposed to send the pardoned convicts of Van Diemen's Land, and he hoped that in time they could form the backbone of a new vibrant free colony.

 In May 1846, Lieutenant Colonel George Barney of the Royal Engineers was chosen as the new colony administrative head.
 He was soon despatched to Sydney and instructed to find a suitable site to the north of Moreton Bay, but not that far north that the tropical climate would have an adverse effect on the health of the settlers, preventing them from hard work and industry.
 Port Curtis (now Gladstone in Queensland) was chosen.
-Also in the same month the official Letters Patent were issued by Queen Victoria forming a new colony to be called North Australia.
+Also in the same month, the official Letters Patent were issued by Queen Victoria forming a new colony to be called North Australia.
 The southern boundary of this new colony was to be 26 degrees of south latitude (just south of present day Maryborough, Queensland).

 On 8 January 1847, the Lord Auckland sailed from Sydney with the new colonial officials and their families arriving at Port Curtis on 25 January 1847.
 On entering the port the Lord Auckland grounded on a shoal.
 The officials quickly headed for shore and a few days later, the official swearing in of Lieutenant Governor Barney and his officials took place.

-In July 1846, back in Britain, the Government had changed and Henry Grey, 3rd Earl Grey had replaced Gladstone as Secretary of State for the Colonies.
+In July 1846, back in Britain, the Government had changed, and Henry Grey, 3rd Earl Grey had replaced Gladstone as Secretary of State for the Colonies.
 The new government had decided to abandon the new colony and advised the Queen to revoke the Letters Patent.
 This decision took many months to reach the Governor of New South Wales, Sir Charles Augustus FitzRoy, and then to be transmitted to Barney ordering the abandonment of the North Australia colony and the return to Sydney.

-The officials in Port Cursis had endured 4 months of indecision, rain, heat, and mosquitoes before they returned to the civilisation of Sydney where they arrived in May 1847.
+The officials in Port Curtis had endured 4 months of indecision, rain, heat, and mosquitoes before they returned to the civilisation of Sydney where they arrived in May 1847.
 No pardoned convict ever reached the new colony.